- Identifying different types of perspective

 - Repairing items in perspective with Content-Aware Fill

 - Adding elements to perspective shots

 Skill Level Intermediate

-Hi, I'm Kevin Stohlmeyer, an Adobe-certified instructor.
-And welcome to Working with Perspective in Adobe Photoshop.
-In this course, we'll be learning about perspective, how to adjust if needed, and adding elements to a perspective image.
-These skills will help you create better image composites by blending objects together in perspective.
+- [Voiceover] Hi, I'm Kevin Stohlmeyer, an Adobe certified instructor, and welcome to Working with Perspective in Adobe Photoshop.
+In this course, we'll be learning about perspective, how to adjust, if needed, and adding elements to a perspective image.
+These skills will help you create better image composites by blending objects together, in perspective.
 First, we'll take a look at the three common types of perspective found in photography and images.
 Then, I'll show you how to create your own manual perspective grid for reference.
-Next, we'll take a look at the different types of perspective and lens distortions and how to repair them, if needed, using both automatic and manual methods including the new perspective warp found in Adobe Photoshop CC.
+Next, we'll take a look at the different types of perspective and lens distortions and how to repair them, if needed, using both automatic and manual methods, including the new Perspective Warp, found in Adobe Photoshop CC.

-Then, we will look at different methods to add elements to our perspective images, using various transformation controls and filters.
+Then, we'll look at different methods to add elements to our perspective images, using various transformation controls and filters.
 Finally, I'll show you some simple techniques to blend your new composites together into one seamless image.
 I'm very excited to share these techniques with you.
 Let's get started.